|

 Jesus came to save sinners, or in another word, to rescue sinners.

-himself was the worst sinner.
-Now
+the worst sinner.
+Now whether

-whether he really was the worst sinner in history we don’t know.
+he really was the worst sinner in history we don’t know.

 We do know that Paul considered himself the worst of sinners.